Brian Anderson Player Props: Brewers vs. Orioles

 Brian Anderson At The Plate

-- Anderson is hitting .230 with eight doubles, a triple, eight home runs and 28 walks.
+- Anderson is batting .235 with eight doubles, a triple, eight home runs and 28 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.